Jose-henry/payload-paystack-plugin/README.md

 When `blacklistCustomerOption: true`, a "Blacklisted on Paystack" checkbox appears in the Payload admin sidebar for the customer collection.

+**About Polling**

+Because Paystack does not send webhooks for customer blacklist/risk status changes, this plugin includes a built-in background polling mechanism (runs on server start and at your chosen interval if enabled).
+Polling ensures that customer blacklist status in Payload stays in sync with Paystack.
+Polling only happens if youve set its parameter in plugin config to true

+pollingInterval controls how often the sync runs (in milliseconds).

+pollingRunImmediately (default: false) controls whether the polling runs once as soon as Payload starts.

+You do NOT need to manually call any polling function in your Payload config.
+The plugin does this automatically.

 Deleting a customer in Payload sets `risk_action: "deny"` in Paystack.

 ### Important Note About Deletion

 Deleting a record in Payload is a destructive process that will:

 1. Delete the record from Payload
 2. If the record has a `paystackID`, attempt to delete/blacklist it in Paystack
 3. This happens regardless of whether `skipSync` was checked during creation